Spiritual successor: In films and television

 In films and television shows, spiritual successor often describes similar works by the same creator or starring the same cast.
 For example, the show Parks and Recreation is a spiritual successor to The Office.
 Both are workplace mockumentaries developed by Greg Daniels, featuring satirical humor and characters being filmed by an in-universe documentary film crew.
+The Office would later get a follow-up to and spinoff named The Paper, also developed by Greg Daniels.

 The film 10 Cloverfield Lane was not originally scripted with any connection to Cloverfield.
-When the film was acquired by Bad Robot, producer J. J. Abrams recognized a common element of a giant monster attack between the two films, and chose to market 10 Cloverfield Lane as a spiritual successor to Cloverfield to help bring interest to the newer film, which allowed him to establish a franchise he could build upon in the future.
+When the film was acquired by Bad Robot, producer J. J. Abrams recognized a common element of a giant monster attack between the two films, and chose to turn 10 Cloverfield Lane into a Standalone sequel and market it as a spiritual successor to Cloverfield to help bring interest to the newer film, which allowed him to establish a franchise he could build upon in the future.

 Spiritual successors are common in Indian film industries, particularly Bollywood, where films marketed as sequels do not share continuity with their predecessors.